AIM-KannLab/itmt/README.md

 ![Main figure](pics/main_image.png)
 **Not intended for clinical use.**

+## Hardware requirements
+This repository was developed and tested on the following hardware:
+- Ubuntu 22.04.1 LTS, 1x Nvidia RTX A6000 GPU

 ## Quick Start - No Docker (single MRI T1 inference)
 **Prerequisites: conda, gpu**